PeggyJV/testnets/grenache/README.md

 enable = true
 ```

-### Set fees to 0usomm

-TODO(bolten): fill this in

-## Next steps - half-way point
+## Next steps - stop here

 Now we wait for all testnet participants to submit their files.
 Once they are submitted we can continue with the network bootstrap process.
+Do not proceed further if the network has not been started yet.

 ## Genesis Mutations